rreganjr/rreganjr.github.io/_posts/2026-09-05-Tame-the-50-Message-Thread-Prompt-Contest.md

 > see which one it preferred.
 We had the machinery for that and didn't point it at the right target.
 The
 > contest scored the prompt as an artifact; we tested it as a tool.

-I think that's right, and I'd add one thing.
-The testing didn't produce a higher score, but it produced things a higher score wouldn't have: a rule about post-decision objections that I'd never have thought to write, a measured answer to "does the example matter" instead of a belief, a specific reason not to let a weak model convert weekdays to dates, and a folder with five threads, five keys, and a scorer that can grade the next prompt in an afternoon.
+I think that's right, with the caveat from the update above: the saturation claim was true of the first scoring and less true of the second.
+The rest holds.
+And I'd add one thing.
+The testing may or may not have produced the higher score — I can't tell from the outside whether the rescoring rewarded anything the runs had fixed — but it produced things a score wouldn't have: a rule about post-decision objections that I'd never have thought to write, a measured answer to "does the example matter" instead of a belief, a specific reason not to let a weak model convert weekdays to dates, and a folder with five threads, five keys, and a scorer that can grade the next prompt in an afternoon.
 If the point of the exercise was a leaderboard position, I